Our work focuses on synaptic and cellular plasticity in vivo and its relationship to behavior.

 Homeostatic plasticity in vivo

 We are interested in how homeostatic mechanisms are implemented in vivo and the effects of these mechanisms on activity levels.
 We work in the mouse visual cortex, using a combination of functional and structural imaging to determine the synaptic and cellular changes that follow sensory deprivation in both excitatory and inhibitory cells.
-We are interested in the spatial scales of homeostatic plasticity and how activity is modulated at the level of individual synapses, dendritic branches, cells and networks of cells, as well as the functional consequences of this modulation for the network.
+We are interested in the spatial scales of homeostatic plasticity and how activity is modulated at the level of individual synapses, dendritic branches, cells and networks of cells, as well as the functional consequences of this modulation for the network and behavior.

 Synaptic plasticity in vivo